 Programs - Learn About All the Ways You Can Help

 Programs that are effective in reducing poverty and producing positive outcomes are a smart investment with broad societal benefits.
-According to the "2004 Kids Count Data Book" published by the CT Association for Human Services, lifting low-income working families out of poverty strengthens the overall economy.
+Research shows that lifting low-income working families out of poverty strengthens the overall economy.
 Families that become self-sufficient create a more stable workforce and strengthen the state's general financial system.

 In an effort to help working families attain financial independence, Gifts of Love offers the following programs and services at no charge to clients:

 - Food and Nutrition Program: The Food and Nutrition Program includes the food pantry and Weekend Food Backpack Program.
 The food pantry enables clients to "shop" for food once per month and is stocked with a wide variety of non-perishable foods, paper goods, personal hygiene items, meats and fresh produce, including fruits and vegetables grown at Community Farm of Simsbury.
 Click mobile handout.pdf for theMobile Food Share Calendar.

 - The Weekend Food Backpack Program distributes backpacks to nearly 200 students receiving free or reduced cost lunch in need in Avon, Canton, Farmington, Simsbury and West Hartford with easy-to-prepare meals and drinks for the family for the weekend and snacks for the student for the week.
 Students receive their backpacks from their schools on Fridays and return them to their schools on Mondays.

 - Clothes Closet: Clients can "shop" for in-season clothing for their families once per month.